call-fold/python-test-everyday/README.md

 * Test07:
     - separate code && text
 * Test08:
-    - learn more about how to use BeautifulSoup
+    - learn more about how to use BeautifulSoup, [BeautifulSoup_Doc](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)